jxpeng98/obsidian-to-NotionNext/README.md

 2. Create a database in your Notion workspace.

-Open Notion, clink top-left `Create a new page` -> You can give a title for the page and press "/" Select 'Database - Full page'.
+Open Notion, click top-left `Create` a new page` -> You can give a title for the page and press "/" Select 'Database - Full page'.

 ![add-a-page](https://minioapi.pjx.ac.cn/img1/2024/07/25e9512e92c733a29b432b8b821833c0.mp4)

 Rename the database properties to `title` and `tags`.
 **⚠️⚠️`title` is the title column! `tags` is lower case⚠️⚠️**

 ![](https://minioapi.pjx.ac.cn/img1/2024/07/03e7d7de23bd5a7fbf26cd600c14f5ce.mp4)

 3. Add the Notion API integration.

 Click the right-top '...' -> connections -> connect to -> find the integration you created and connect it.

 ![api-integration](https://minioapi.pjx.ac.cn/img1/2024/07/16279782787c7d41a90b72cc4d1c1a32.mp4)

 4. Publish the database to the public.